Pat "the Cope" Gallagher: Family

-His middle name 'The Cope' refers to his family connection to The Cope agricultural cooperative which operates in The Rosses area of west Donegal.
+His nickname 'The Cope' refers to his family connection to The Cope agricultural cooperative which operates in The Rosses area of west Donegal.
 This name is used in his profile on the Fianna Fáil website and on the European Parliament website.
-Gallagher was a member of the European Parliament's Committee on Fisheries and also serves as Chairman of the delegation for relations with Switzerland, Iceland and Norway and to the European Economic Area (EEA) Joint Parliamentary Committee.
+Gallagher was a member of the European Parliament's Committee on Fisheries and also served as chair of the delegation for relations with Switzerland, Iceland and Norway and to the European Economic Area (EEA) Joint Parliamentary Committee.

-Gallagher's wife, Ann Gillespie, and her sister, Eibhlin, both served almost 10 years of a 15-year sentence for conspiracy and explosive charges.
+Gallagher married Ann Gillespie in 1989.
+Ann and her sister, Eibhlin, both served almost 10 years of a 15-year sentence for conspiracy and explosive charges.
 In 1974, the sisters were visiting a house in Manchester when a bomb being made there exploded.
 Gillespie maintains her innocence, saying police used evidence from a discredited scientist, Frank Skuse, but does not wish to reopen the case.
 In 2005, Gillespie's solicitor Gareth Peirce stated that she believed the case could have been successfully re-opened.